chainstack/docs/docs/tutorials/polygon/bridging-erc20-from-ethereum-to-polygon.md

 ## Conclusion

-This tutorial guided you through the basics of bridging an ERC-20 contract from the Ethereum mainnet to the Polygon PoS mainnet.
+This tutorial guided you through the basics of bridging an ERC-20 contract from the Ethereum Goerli testnet to the Polygon Mumbai testnet.

+The same instructions will work for the Ethereum mainnet and the Polygon mainnet.

 Polygon PoS has public L2 contract templates and a network of deployed contracts monitored by [Heimdall nodes](/blockchains/polygon), all of which makes it easy to bridge assets from the Ethereum mainnet to the Polygon PoS commit chain.